vrurg/raku-LibXML-Class/docs/md/LibXML/Class/Manual.md

           <counter>42</counter> <!-- has Int $.counter; -->
         </my-seq>

   * A sequence type can be a composition of other sequence and non-sequence types.
+For a type to start behaving as a sequential it is enough for just any of its roles or parents to be one.

+### Declaring An XML Sequence

 Sequences are declared with help of `:sequence` named argument of `xml-element` type object declaration: